 Recovery from alcohol addiction is often long and strenuous.
 The individual recovering should be supported by their environment as well as the individuals close to them.
 The essential oils discussed above are effective as complementary treatments in conjunction with other withdrawal treatments and therapies, such as meditation and counseling.
 The most important help that comes from these essential oils is the psychological support needed during the withdrawal phase of alcohol addiction.

-The millions of people who struggle with tobacco addiction are a testament to the fact that quitting smoking is not an easy task.
+The millions of people who struggle with tobacco addiction are a testament to the fact that quitting smoking is not easy.
 Some attempt to quit smoking cold turkey, but later struggled with withdrawal symptoms.
 Many seek the help of nicotine chewing gums, nicotine patches, herbs, electronic cigarettes, medications, acupuncture, and even hypnosis and meditation.
 However, essential oils can be beneficial when it comes to dealing with tobacco or nicotine withdrawal symptoms.

 The oils are absorbed into the bloodstream via inhalation and topical application to produce the effect.
 The essential oils used for smoking cessation usually work by reducing cravings and soothing the nervous system, as well as alleviating stress and anxiety.1